Skip to main content

 Types of investment accounts

 Nonqualified accounts, such as regular brokerage accounts, don’t get special tax treatment.
-This means you’re free to invest as much as you would like in them.
-The trade-off is that any growth in these accounts is subject to capital gains tax, and contributions are made with post-income tax dollars, which may result in double taxation.
+This means you can invest as much as you’d like.
+However, investment growth is subject to capital gains tax during the year gains are realized.

 Successful investing requires patience and discipline.
 It’s more of a marathon than a sprint.
-New investors might get overly eager for quick results, but it’s important to maintain an unemotional mindset.
+New investors might get overly eager for quick results, but it’s important to avoid emotional decisions.

-Here are some common mistakes beginning investors make that you may want to try to avoid:
+Here are some common mistakes investors make early on.

 1. Funds (like mutual funds) hold multiple stocks, bonds or other investments.
-They allow you to make one investment and be diversified, which makes funds generally less risky than individual stocks or bonds.
-Mutual funds tend to be actively managed, meaning a professional is periodically adjusting their holdings depending on the fund’s goals and an analysis of the market.
+They allow you to make a single, often diversified investment, which makes funds generally less risky than individual stocks or bonds.
+Mutual funds are more likely to be actively managed, meaning a professional periodically adjusts their holdings based on the fund’s goals.
 IRAs, 401(k)s and 403(b)s are often invested in mutual funds.

-2. Exchange-traded funds are collections of securities (stocks, bonds, commodities) that can be traded in a single transaction during market hours.
-They function similar to mutual funds; however, they often have lower fees than mutual funds because they are not actively managed, and they can be traded throughout the day (like a stock).
+2. Exchange-traded funds, or ETFs, are collections of securities (stocks, bonds, commodities) that can be traded in a single transaction.
+They often have lower fees than mutual funds, particularly if not actively managed, and they can be bought or sold during market hours like stocks.
+Common types of ETFs track a market index (like the S&P 500) or stocks in a specific sector (for example, technology).

-4. Bonds are shares of debt issued by a business or government.
-These are safe investments, typically returning a lower profit than stocks do over time.
+4. Bonds are debt securities that can be issued by a company, local municipality or the federal government.
+These are often safer investments that typically offer lower returns than stocks.

-5. Cash and cash equivalents are readily available cash and short-term investments like certificates of deposit (CDs).
-These are the safest investments but typically return little profit over time.
+5. Cash and cash equivalents are readily available money.
+That can include money you have in a high-yield savings account and short-term investments like certificates of deposit (CDs).
+These are the safest investments but typically return the lowest profit over time.

 Investing emotionally

-It’s easy for nonprofessional investors, especially new investors, to react to their investment value rising and falling.
-Late-night checks of values can set your mind racing, and taking money out of the market too soon can result in lost growth potential.
-Your advisor can add perspective, relieve financial stress and help you stay calm and avoid the mistake of trying to time the market.
+It’s easy for investors to react when they see their portfolios rising and falling.
+Constantly checking on your investments can set your mind racing—and taking money out of the market too soon can rob you of future growth.
+Your advisor can offer perspective, relieve financial stress and help you avoid the mistake of trying to time the market.

 Trying to time the market

 Every stock carries risk, and the markets can swing wildly.
-This means that experiencing fluctuations or having investments losing money may be inevitable, emphasizing the importance of maintaining a clear outlook.
+This means that experiencing fluctuations or having investments lose money may be inevitable, emphasizing the importance of maintaining a clear outlook.
 Smart investors stick with their strategy for the long term rather than waiting for a decline in the market to buy and an upswing to sell.
-Markets go up over a long period of time, so staying invested means you can bounce back.
+Staying invested can often lead to growth over time.

 Lack of diversification

-Putting all your investment dollars into a single type of stock or sector of the economy likely won’t yield the best results for your long-term financial health.
-It’s also crucial to consider the companies, industries and sectors behind assets and the impact they may have on the performance of your portfolio.
-Relying on just one investment means risking it all if it underperforms.
-Instead, build a portfolio that includes a variety of different types of investments and asset classes.
-By diversifying, you create a balanced portfolio that can better navigate market fluctuations, as other assets may perform well even if some don’t.
+Putting all your investment dollars into a single type of stock or sector of the economy usually isn’t a wise strategy.
+Doing so could mean risking it all or underperformance.
+Instead, focus on building a portfolio that includes various types of investments and asset classes.
+By diversifying, you create a balanced portfolio that can better navigate market fluctuations.

 No investment strategy can guarantee a profit or protect against loss.
 All investing carries some risk, including loss of principal invested.